Pleo: Growing is hard. Growing into Germany is even harder.

 After incorporation, the bureaucracy party is just getting started

-In order to hire people, Pleo had more hoops to jump through, including applying for an employer number (an eight-digit identifier for the name, address, and economy class of the company).
+To hire people, Pleo had more hoops to jump through, including applying for an employer number (an eight-digit identifier for the name, address, and economy class of the company).
 This is the only way you can register your employees for social and health insurance.
-The company must also apply for a dedicated tax number and for statutory accident insurance (also known as Berufsgenossenschaft).
+The company must also apply for a dedicated tax number and statutory accident insurance (also known as Berufsgenossenschaft).

 Once everything is set up, then you’ve gotta pay the people working for you.
 Figuring out the right individual employee payments, tax collection, social insurance contributions, sick pay and maybe even maternity pay can’t be done by a layman.